mokagio/mokacoding/metallo/src/posts/2015-03-09-running-tests-from-the-terminal.md

 > Test a scheme from the build root (SYMROOT).
 This requires specifying a scheme and optionally a destination.

-After a bit more reading through `xcodebuild`'s man page we can write the minimum viable command to run our tests:
+After a bit more reading through `xcodebuild` man page and Apple's [Command-Line Testing resource](https://developer.apple.com/library/prerelease/ios/documentation/DeveloperTools/Conceptual/testing_with_xcode/A2-command_line_testing/A2-command_line_testing.html) we can write the minimum viable command to run our tests:

 ```
 xcodebuild \
   -workspace MyAwesomeApp.xcworkspace \
   -scheme MyAwesomeApp \
   -sdk iphonesimulator \
+  -destination 'platform=iOS Simulator,name=iPhone 6,OS=8.1' \
   test
 ```